Illinois State Rifle Association, gun stores file federal lawsuit challenging assault weapons ban

 It argues that the guns and magazines Illinois banned are actually in common use and “cannot be unusual or dangerous” — a distinction that would remove them from Second Amendment protection.

-“They cannot be banned, and the Illinois laws challenged herein must be declared unconstitutional,” the lawsuit claims.
+“They cannot be banned, and the Illinois laws challenged herein must be declared unconstitutional,” the lawsuit says.

-The complaint insists that “AR-15 rifles are among the most popular firearms in the nation, and they are owned by millions of Americans.”
-It also claims that “encounters with criminal intruders in the home, where the AR-style rifle may be most useful, are not uncommon.”
+The complaint says, “AR-15 rifles are among the most popular firearms in the nation, and they are owned by millions of Americans.”
+It also says that “encounters with criminal intruders in the home, where the AR-style rifle may be most useful, are not uncommon.

 “At least a third of all gun owners use a firearm for hunting or sport shooting, and recreational target shooting is a top reason for owning semiautomatic rifles like those banned by Illinois,” it states.